-What you need to enable secure remote access for your on-site FileMaker Server for your users and developers.
+This article will outline what you need to enable secure remote access for your on-site/on-premise FileMaker Server for your users and developers.

 While an increasing number of business are moving their FileMaker custom apps to the cloud, there are still valid reasons for self-hosting with your own on-site FileMaker Server.
 Maybe you have a very large, complex system, that demands local network speed, or it is an older system that isn’t build on current best practices, so it doesn’t scale well.
 Perhaps you just like maintaining your own server hardware (we can respect that).
 It could be that your users don’t need (or you don’t want them to have) access to the system when they aren’t on-premise.
 Another possibility is that your app doesn’t have a proper security model, so it shouldn’t have outside access.
 That’s another conversation, so we won’t judge you too harshly now.
 But at some point, someone will need access.
 If you hire us to build or enhance your FileMaker app, that someone is us.